Bereshit (parashah): Interpretations of Cain and Abel with yetzer hara

+Regarding the strife of Cain and Abel

-Reading the words of Genesis 4:8, "And Cain spoke to Abel his brother," a midrash imagined the subject of their discussion.
+Reading the words of Genesis 4:8, "And Cain spoke to Abel his brother", a midrash imagined the subject of their discussion.
 The midrash taught that they divided the world between them.
 The first took the movables and the second took the land.
 The second told the first that he was standing on the second's land.
 The first retorted that the second was wearing the first's clothes.
 The first told the second to strip off his clothes.
 The second retorted that the first should fly off his ground.
 Out of this quarrel, as Genesis 4:8 reports, "Cain rose up against his brother Abel."
 Rabbi Joshua of Siknin said in Rabbi Levi's name, however, that Cain and Abel quarreled because one said that the Temple would have to be built in his area, while the other claimed that it would have to be built in his.
 For Genesis 4:8 says, "And it came to pass, when they were in the field," and "field" refers to the Temple, as Micah 3:12 equates the two when it says, "Sion (that is, the Temple) shall be plowed as a field."
 Out of this argument (in the words of Genesis 4:8), "Cain rose up against Abel his brother, and slew him."
 Judah the son of Rabbi, however, said that their quarrel was about the first Eve.
 But Rabbi Aibu said that the first Eve had by then returned to dust.
 Rav Huna taught that Cain and Abel quarreled over an additional twin daughter who was born with Abel, whom each brother claimed for his own.
 Cain said that he would have her, because he was the firstborn, while Abel maintained that he would have to have her, because she was born with him.